dunlopWill/dunlopWill.github.io/_posts/2025-08-19-developer-accountants.md

 Therefore accountants are developers.

-## Getting started with Python in Excel
+## BONUS: Getting started with Python in Excel

 Perhaps you are an accountant and, recognizing that you are also a developer, you want to expand the programming languages that you already know.